MatthieuMichon/aoc-rtl/25/11/README.md

 ## Input Data

+File properties:

 | Property     | Example | Input   |
 | ------------ | ------- | ------- |
 | Size (bytes) | 118     | 9815    |
 | Rows         | 10      | 583     |
 | Max Entries  | 3       | 24      |
 | Unique IDs   | 26**3   | 26**3   |

+Having a closer look at the file contents, we can derive the following important values:

+- Device with the most connections: 24
+- Average number of connections per device: 2.96

+The average number of connections per device is two orders of magnitude smaller than the number of devices, meaning that the directed acyclic graph (DAG) is very sparse.
+In such cases it is strongly recommended to use an Adjacency List (AL) instead of an Adjacency Matrix (AM) for the graph representation of the incoming edges of each device.
+Furthermore a lookup table must be used for assigning increment IDs to each device.

 ## Derived Constants